What are the long-term aims of drug policy in Spain? How are these aims to be achieved? How is drug policy coordinated at national level?

 How many people in Spain have ever used drugs?
 What drugs have they used?
 How many have used drugs recently?
 How many are using drugs in highly risky ways?

 What are the main infectious diseases linked to drug injecting in Spain?
-How many died of drug overdose in the last year?
-How many drug-related medical emergencies occurred?

 How does Spain measure in terms of provision of needle and syringe programmes, peer naloxone programmes, supervised drug consumption rooms and heroin-assisted treatment.